at stac everY day is transfer day!

-COVID-19 Relief scholarships:
+COVID-19 Relief Scholarships:

 St. Thomas Aquinas College recognizes that students may now consider attending college closer to home due to COVID-19 and its impact on families and their finances.
-We are offering scholarships and grants of at least $50,000 over four years for students who are admitted to the College through the summer.
+We are offering scholarships and grants of at least $50,000 over four years for students who are admitted to the College through the Fall 2021.
 If you have questions, please contact the Office of Admissions at 845-398-4100.

 Before or when you apply, we provide you with a thorough credit evaluation to make the most of the courses you’ve completed elsewhere and to give you a roadmap detailing courses you’ll need to complete to earn your degree at STAC.
 Our partnerships with regional community colleges also help some transfer students maximize prior credits.

 Need to speak to someone?
 Call our Admissions office at 845-398-4100.

 Students who have attended a two-year college may transfer up to 70 credits and must complete at least 50 credits at St. Thomas Aquinas College.
 Up to 90 credits may be transferred from four-year institutions and then at least 30 credits must be taken at St. Thomas Aquinas College.
 Transfer students are admitted to the College in both September and January, and while there is no deadline, applications should be submitted as early as possible.